 - a.
 It has reconsidered deferral of the complaint and is satisfied that it was right not to defer the complaints.
 It considers that its task was to consider the complainants' circumstances in light of the Patellis/Nettleship Final Decisions and that because there was no new information from the complainants there was nothing further to investigate.
 It accepts that the external review may result in new findings being made and says that it will, at that time, consider the question of remedies, including whether any ex gratia payments should be made. - b.
 On 10 November 2017 it issued a press release about the outcome of enforcement proceedings against Capita Financial Managers Ltd (CFM).
 Other enforcement action is continuing and it will not be commencing the external review until this action is no longer at risk of being prejudiced.
 Nor has it yet decided what precise form this review will take. - c.
 The FCA's agreement with CFM for it to pay up to £66 million to investors has not been negatively affected by the recently announced sale of CFM. - 11.
+You have also responded to my preliminary report.
+While broadly welcoming what I have said, you have reiterated your concerns about the FCA's regulatory approach to both Connaught and Tiuta, including the involvement of CFM and the focus on mis-selling by IFAs.
+You have also repeated an allegation that Mr Patellis made, that the FCA has acted in bad faith.
+I recognise the strength of feeling about these matters.
+Although I consider they were covered extensively in my earlier decisions, I accept your final point that many questions remain to be answered.
+This is why in my earlier decisions I recommended that the FCA carry out a review. - 12.
 The FCA's response to the preliminary report suggests that it has misunderstood my analysis and reasons for recommending it reconsider deferral of the complaint.
 I also consider that the FCA has applied the wrong test when deciding to defer the complaint.
 My view remains that deferral was the appropriate response to the complaint, since it is too soon to say that no compensation should be paid.
-However, in agreeing that remedies may need to be looked at in the light of any new findings and decisions made by the external review, the FCA has not closed the door on reconsidering the matter. - 12.
-I remain concerned to learn that there appears to have been little progress in relation to establishing the external review, despite the comments in my November 2016 decisions about preparatory work to avoid further unnecessary delay (see paragraph 7 above).
+However, in agreeing that remedies may need to be looked at in the light of any new findings and decisions made by the external review, the FCA has not closed the door on reconsidering the matter.

+13. I remain concerned to learn that there appears to have been little progress in relation to establishing the external review, despite the comments in my November 2016 decisions about preparatory work to avoid further unnecessary delay (see paragraph 6 above).
 While the FCA are right to be careful to ensure that continuing enforcement action is not prejudiced, there is an important issue of public confidence to be addressed.
 A more open approach by the FCA to these matters would be welcomed by me and the Connaught investors who have been waiting a very long time for some answers.
 I shall continue to seek confidential updates from the FCA on progress, and urge them to update the investors whenever they can to provide reassurance that progress is being made.